gaikwadapurva/Problems-Vs.-Algorithms/Explanation_2.md

 ### Analysis

-In this algorithm the rotated array is sorted, therefore the goal is to find the rotate index then divide the array into two ordered parts.
-First, determine which side the target falls on, and then apply binary search to find the target index.
+The input array here is a rotated sorted array, the solution to finding whether the given number exists in the array or not involves the usage of binary search algorithm.

-Time complexity: The time complexity is logarithmic O(log n) because given the initial problem of size n (to search in a rotated sorted array), the size n is divided into sub-problem of size n/2 until we reach a problem of size 1.
+Time complexity: The time complexity is O(log n) because given the initial problem of size n (to search in a rotated sorted array), the size n is divided into sub-problem of size n/2 until we reach a problem of size 1.

-Space complexity: The space complexity is constant O(1) because the algorithm maintains the same total size of new variables allocated to memory during runtime, regardless of input size.
+Space complexity: The space complexity is O(1) because the algorithm maintains a constant extra space, regardless of input size.